mustafaAwwalRNS/rns-frontend-template/README.md

-# Welcone to RNS Front-End template
+# Welcome to RNS Front-End template

 This template is made using NextJS.

 ## Getting Started

-Intall the dependencies:
+Install the dependencies:

 ```
 npm install
 ```

 Now you can run the development server using:

 ```bash